 Cyber security awareness training is a relatively new but rapidly expanding service industry built around combating phishing and other malicious social engineering tactics used by hackers.
-Social engineering is the use of psychological manipulation to obtain the trust of an unwitting end user.
-With targeted personal attacks to businesses, especially small to medium-sized businesses, becoming more prevalent, these security awareness training programs attempt to train human error out of the equation.
+Social engineering is the use of psychological manipulation to obtain the trust of an unwitting end-user.
+Meanwhile, targeted attacks to businesses, especially small to medium-sized organizations, have become more prevalent.
+Therefore, these security awareness training programs attempt to train human error out of the equation.

 For this post, we picked the brains of the senior technicians and management at Capital Network Solutions to offer some security awareness training answers and advice.
-Every business is a little bit different, but the practices and strategies outlined in this article are based on our 30 years of experience providing managed IT services and network security solutions to businesses throughout the Sacramento area.
+Every business is a little bit different, and one size does not fit all.
+However, we based the best practices outlined in this article on our 30 years of experience providing managed IT services and network security solutions to businesses throughout the Sacramento area.

 We all know the terrifying true-life tales of mass data breaches and other heinous cyber security crimes.
-Threat actors both foreign and domestic are evolving every day, developing ever more sophisticated methods and state-of-the-art technologies to penetrate past your security protocols.
-Hackers are attacking everything from school systems to local governments, independent businesses to international corporations, looking for private information to either hold for ransom or sell on the “dark web.”
+Foreign and domestic threat actors evolve their schemes every day, developing ever more sophisticated methods and state-of-the-art technologies to penetrate past your security protocols.
+Hackers are attacking everything from school systems to international corporations, looking for private information to hold for ransom or sell on the “dark web.”

-Still, the greatest cyber security threat in the modern world comes not from outside your organization, but rather from within.
+However, the greatest cyber security threat in the modern world comes not from outside your organization, but rather from inside.

-According to recent studies, the biggest cyber security risk to American businesses is employee negligence.
+According to recent studies, the most prominent cyber security risk to American businesses is employee negligence.
 In other words, simple human error.
 Phishing, or the process of creating fraudulent emails to obtain confidential information, targets untrained and unsuspecting end users.
 Meanwhile, the more personalized attacks known as spear phishing have become increasingly prevalent.
-And even with spam filters and other basic security measures in place, a whopping 10.5 to 15 percent of phishing emails still reach your employee inboxes.
+Even with spam filters and other security measures in place, about 15% of phishing emails still reach your employee inboxes.

 THE WEAKEST LINKS

-Inattentive, poorly trained employees who are unfamiliar with basic IT practices can unknowingly create security vulnerabilities in your network.
-Hackers are trying to steal passwords, steal banking account information, install malware, hijack your data and initiate fraudulent wire transfers.
-Your employees may be the last line of defense against a phishing attack, but without proper security awareness training, they could also be the weakest link that allows the bad guys in the door:
+Inattentive, poorly trained employees unfamiliar with basic IT practices can unknowingly create security vulnerabilities in your network.
+Hackers are trying to steal passwords and banking account information, install malware and initiate fraudulent wire transfers.
+Your employees may be the last line of defense against a phishing attack.
+However, without proper security awareness training, they could also be the weakest link that allows the bad guys in the door.

-- 47 % of business leaders reported that human error caused a data breach at their organization;
+47% of business leaders claimed that human error caused a data breach at their organization.

-- Data breaches cost companies an average of $3.6 million globally in 2017, but lost money from phishing attacks is recovered only 4 % of the time.
+Data breaches cost companies an average of $3.6 million globally in 2017.
+However, lost money from phishing attacks gets recovered only 4% of the time.

-Despite these scary statistics, many organizations lack the budget and training to properly safeguard against these threats.
+Despite these scary statistics, many organizations lack the budget and training to guard against these threats.
 Half of all workers admit to clicking on unknown links from suspicious senders, but as a business leader, you have no idea which half.
-That’s why there is a fast-growing industry that offers security awareness training programs, with the intent of turning vulnerable end users into human firewalls.
+That’s why there is a fast-growing industry that offers security awareness training programs, with the intent of turning vulnerable end-users into human firewalls.

 How does cyber security awareness training work?

-There are many different vendors offering security awareness training programs, but they all work in largely the same way.
+There are many different vendors offering security awareness training programs, but they all work in mostly the same way.

 Security awareness training begins with a baseline test to measure the “phish-prone” percentage of your organization and your employees.
-KnowBe4, one of the top security awareness training vendors on the market, estimates an “Initial Baseline Phish-prone Percentage” of 27 percent for their clients.
-That means that without proper training, 27 percent of employees across all industries are likely to fall for a phishing scam.
+KnowBe4, one of the top security awareness training vendors on the market, estimates an “Initial Baseline Phish-prone Percentage” of 27% for their clients.
+In other words, without proper training, 27% of employees across all industries will likely fall for a phishing scam.

-Interactive training modules educate employees about various forms of social engineering scams, how to recognize suspicious emails, and why they should not click on potentially malicious links from unknown senders.
-End users are taught that every email is a potential phishing attack.
+Interactive training modules educate employees about various forms of social engineering scams and how to recognize suspicious emails.
+Meanwhile, employees learn why they should not click on potentially malicious links from unknown senders.
+End-users get taught that every email is a potential phishing attack.

 SIMULATED PHISHING ATTACKS

-Persistent vulnerabilities are exposed through “simulated social engineering testing,” as security awareness software randomly sends fake phishing emails to employees.
-The employees either successfully flag and report the mock attack, or they click a malicious link and a potential catastrophe turns into a teaching moment.
-Spam email templates and infinite customization options are available, allowing you to mimic the types of phishing lures most likely to be dangled before your employees.
+Persistent vulnerabilities get exposed through “simulated social engineering testing.”
+That means that security awareness software randomly sends fake phishing emails to employees.
+The employees either successfully report the attack, or they click a malicious link.
+In the latter case, a potential catastrophe turns into a teaching moment.
+Meanwhile, you gain access to spam email templates and a myriad of customization options.
+These options allow you to mimic the types of phishing lures likely to be dangled before your employees.